JanisLV/java-fundamentals-coding/README.md

 We prepared exercises in IntelliJ with Edu Tool.

-Here you can download exercises [link](https://homeworks.java.en.sdacademy.pro/)
+Here you can download exercises under this [link.](https://homeworks.java.en.sdacademy.pro/)

 ## Basics
 1. Use System.out.print method to print the same statement in separate lines.